danBhentschel/techio-linux-fs-101-blockdevice/markdowns/03_end/02_next.md

 The best way to learn about Linux filesystems is to experiment with an actual machine.
 Luckily Linux doesn't need very new or fast hardware to run well.
 If you have an old PC or laptop lying around collecting dust, this would be a good candidate for installing Linux for experimentation purposes.

 The VMs in this course use stock Ubuntu version 16.04.
-If you're experimenting with older hardware, you might want to consider either the [Lubuntu](http://lubuntu.net/) or [Xubuntu](https://xubuntu.org/) flavors of Ubuntu.
+If you're experimenting with older hardware, you might want to consider using either the [Lubuntu](http://lubuntu.net/) or [Xubuntu](https://xubuntu.org/) flavors of Ubuntu.

 ### VirtualBox